sreenathkspanikker/weather-forecast/README.md

-This project was bootstrapped with React Js
+This project was bootstrapped with React Js.

 ## About the project

 In this project im handlingh with 5 day weather forecast using the data from https://openweathermap.org/,  Project created with the latest version of `ReactJs` while we are choosing the country and city depending on this the map weather staus will update.

+## pages

+1. App.js

 ## Components